davidenriquez/TTMC-UsersMgr/README.md

  The first layer of MySQl is hosted on localhost for development, Please edit connection string of file server/config/environment/developement.js according to your database server.
+ The empty database "ttmc" must exist before the start of the application.
  The script to create database (create_and_populate_tables) has been updated accordinately to the new schema with users-privileges relation n-m
  Every time the node server start (in dev mode by default), the database is dropped and created from the beggining with data.